vsch/idea-multimarkdown/README.md

 **You can download it on the [JebBrains plugin page](https://plugins.jetbrains.com/plugin?pr=&pluginId=7896).**

-**For any communications requiring a reply** please use the [GitHub Issues page](https://github.com/vsch/idea-multimarkdown/issues) for this plugin.
+**For any communications requiring a reply** please use the [GitHub Issues page](../../issues) for this plugin.
 There is no ability to reply to comments left on the [JetBrains plugin comment and rate page](https://plugins.jetbrains.com/plugin/writeComment?pr=&pluginId=7896).

-**[Wiki Pages](https://github.com/vsch/idea-multimarkdown/wiki) added** with instructions on [how to include your GitHub wiki in the IntelliJ IDE](https://github.com/vsch/idea-multimarkdown/wiki/Adding-GitHub-Wiki-To-Your-IntelliJ-Project) so you can work on the wiki in the IDE and use the plugin for syntax highlighting and preview.
+**[Wiki Pages](../../wiki) added** with instructions on [how to include your GitHub wiki in the IntelliJ IDE](../../wiki/Adding-GitHub-Wiki-to-Your-IntelliJ-Project) so you can work on the wiki in the IDE and use the plugin for syntax highlighting and preview.
 Makes adding images and manipulating the wiki a lot easier.

 #### This plugin is in the process of migrating to a two tier model

 1. Free and open source for the basic functionality as it is present now.
 I will continue to support it, respond to issues and fix bugs.
 If you only need the basic functionality of editing and previewing Markdown, then you will not be affected and will continue to enjoy using this plugin with the same level of support you have received thus far.

-2. Licensed model with a 30 day trial period which will implement parser based advanced features such as refactoring, find usages, etc. (see issue #12 for the roadmap).
-After the 30 day trial it will revert to the functionality of the free, open source model. $25 purchase of the license will give you free upgrades and maintenance for one year on the advanced features.
+2. Licensed model with a 30 day trial period which will implement parser based advanced features such as refactoring, find usages, etc. (see issue #12 for the road map).
+After the 30 day trial it will revert to the functionality of the free, open source model. $24 purchase of the license will give you free upgrades and maintenance for one year on the advanced features.
 I have to commercialize this plugin so that I can devote my full attention to its development.
 I feel that doing this will benefit both free and licensed versions because I will be able to concentrate my attention on delivering a quality product in the shortest amount of time.

 **Everyone who has generously given a tip** will get a one year license for every $20 that they have donated, plus one extra year as my show of appreciation for your support.

-ETA is October 15th, 2015.
+**Updated ETA is October 29th, 2015.** I underestimated the time it was going to take to re-purpose and migrate a Laravel 4.2 based website to Laravel 5.1.
+This is now complete with license generation, management and PayPal integration.
+The next week is going to be devoted to adding licensing and free trial features into the plugin so I can finally release and updated version.

 ### Version 1.1.7 Adds highlight.js syntax highlighting and wiki link refactoring/completions